core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

 ## Version -06 to -07 ## {#sec-06-07}

+* Updated list of changes to other documents.

 * Clarified use of security group names.